maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW4/HW4-report.md

 Due: October 25, 2023

+### NOTE:
+It has to be noted that the data was cleaned before plotting of charts and only meaningful data was extracted from each dataset for specific questions.
+The cleaned data are located in separate files named with the dataset and question number.

 ## Dataset 1

 Table 91 - Women Who Have Had a Child in the Last Year by Age